WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 Where relevant, food court seating and common area seating has been reduced or removed to meet mandated criteria for appropriate physical distancing.

 Our properties will have at least one touch free entry point during business hours.

-We have deployed physical distancing markers on our elevators to help indicate the suggested maximum number of occupants.
-You may also notice floor markers in our ground floor elevator lobbies that help manage access and queuing.
+We have deployed physical distancing markers in each elevator cab to help indicate the suggested maximum number of occupants.
+You will also notice floor markers in our ground floor elevator lobbies that help manage access and queuing.